Volkswagen Golf Mk1: Replacing the Beetle; early efforts

-In 1967 another set of prototypes for possible Beetle replacements appeared in the form of the EA235 and EA235a.
+In 1967, another set of prototypes for possible Beetle replacements appeared in the form of the EA235 and EA235a.

-In 1968 the last internal prototype for a Beetle replacement built under Nordhoff's direction appeared.
+In 1968, the last internal prototype for a Beetle replacement built under Nordhoff's direction appeared.
 This car, designated EA276, was a small three-door hatchback with front-wheel drive using a front-mounted Volkswagen air-cooled engine.
-The EA276 program was cancelled after the death of Nordhoff, but did find new life as the inspiration for the Brazilian Gol.
+The EA276 program was cancelled after the death of Nordhoff, but found new life as the inspiration for the Brazilian Gol.

-During Nordhoff's time VW did broaden its product line with the launch of the Volkswagen Type 3 in 1961 and the Volkswagen Type 4 in 1968.
-In 1964 the company acquired control of the Auto Union group from Daimler-Benz and with it the technologies of the constituent companies of DKW, Horch, Audi and Wanderer.
+During Nordhoff's tenure, VW broadened its product line with the launch of the Volkswagen Type 3 in 1961 and the Volkswagen Type 4 in 1968.
+In 1964, the company acquired control of the Auto Union group from Daimler-Benz, and with it the technologies of the constituent companies of DKW, Horch, Audi and Wanderer.

 Corporate changes and later prototypes

-Kurt Lotz succeeded Nordhoff as Director General of Volkswagen from 1968 to 1971.
+Kurt Lotz succeeded Nordhoff as director general of Volkswagen from 1968 to 1971.
 Work to broaden the product line and find a replacement for the Beetle accelerated.
-Under Lotz Volkswagen acquired control of NSU in 1969.
-NSU was subsequently merged into the Auto Union group, which was now undergoing a renaissance under the relaunched Audi brand.
+Volkswagen acquired control of NSU in 1969.
+NSU was subsequently merged into the Auto Union group, which was then undergoing a renaissance under the relaunched Audi brand.
 One outcome of this acquisition was that the mid-sized front-wheel drive car that had been under development at NSU would reach the market, not as an NSU, but as the Volkswagen K70.

-In 1968 another development project started named EA266.
+In 1968, another development project started, known as EA266.
 This project originated with Porsche, where it began as an internal project as early as 1966.
 This unusual design used a rear mid-engine, rear-wheel-drive layout with a water-cooled inline four cylinder engine laid over on its side and mounted longitudinally under the floor of the rear of the passenger compartment.

-In 1969, one year after the start of work at Volkswagen on the EA266, another project named EA337 was commissioned.
+In 1969, a year after the start of work at Volkswagen on the EA266, another project, known as EA337, was commissioned.
 This project would draw on engines and front-wheel drive technology from the Audi division of Auto Union.